Insights From Reading: Your Brain on Art

 6. Lifelong Learning: Engaging in the arts instills a love for learning and curiosity, encouraging students to pursue knowledge beyond their formal education, a theme Magsamen advocates for in nurturing creativity throughout life.

-In summary, the art education at Duke Ellington not only equips students with artistic skills but also enriches their cognitive, emotional, and social development, aligning perfectly with the insights provided in Your Brain on Art.
+In summary, art education not only equips students with artistic skills but also enriches their cognitive, emotional, and social development, aligning perfectly with the insights provided in Your Brain on Art.

-Note: Driven Performance Team specializes in people development and other programs designed to empower high-performing workplaces.
+Note: Dr. Pam specializes in people development and other programs designed to empower high-performing workplaces.
 Contact the team to get started using either our information form here or by email.

 #ArtAndScience #BrainOnArt #ArtEducation #CognitiveDevelopment #EmotionalWellbeing #CreativityMatters #Neuroscience #DukeEllingtonSchool #ArtTherapy #LifelongLearning #CulturalIdentity #SocialConnections #MentalHealthMatters